lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h4>Back quoted identifier</h4>

 This is an identifier that is embraced by grave accent <code>\`</code> characters.
-Back quoted identifier can contain any character including the grave accent character that must be escaped like this <code>\`\`</code>.
+Back quoted identifier can contain any character that includes the grave accent character that must be escaped like this <code>\`\`</code>.

-The following example shows how to add a column name containing a special character:
+The following example shows how to add a column name thata contains a special character:

 ```sql
 SELECT col1 as `Lösung` FROM VALUES 1, 2 ,3